kirstymcnaught/OptiKeyWiki/Pointing-&-selecting-settings.md

     ![Management Console Pointing and Selecting tab with mouse selection trigger - Multi-key selection section](http://juliussweetland.github.io/OptiKey/images/Management_Console_Pointing_And_Selecting_Button_Trigger_Multi_Key_Selection_Numbered.png)

-5. Stop signal: When a multi-key selection capture has begun by pressing the mouse button, how should that session end.
+5. Stop signal: When a multi-key selection capture has begun by pressing the mouse button, this setting dictates how should that session is ended.
 Available options are to release the button, or to press the same button again to stop the capture.

 <a name="selection-with-a-keyboard">**Selection with a keyboard**</a>